orocos-toolchain/orocos_toolchain/INSTALL.md

 ## Binary packages

-### Ubuntu
+### Ubuntu and Debian

-We currently only provide packages for the Ubuntu Linux distributions via the [Robot Operating System (ROS)](http://www.ros.org/) build infrastructure.
+The [Robot Operating System (ROS)](http://www.ros.org/) project provides binary packages for Ubuntu and Debian Jessie.
 See [REP 3 - Target Platforms](http://www.ros.org/reps/rep-0003.html) for a list of supported platforms.
 The dependencies of the Orocos core packages to other ROS packages are minimal.
-This is the recommended way to get started with the toolchain for Ubuntu users.
+This is the recommended way to get started with the toolchain for Ubuntu and Debian users.

 Check out the [ROS Installation instructions](http://wiki.ros.org/ROS/Installation) for detailed instructions on how to install a ROS base system.
 Afterwards, the Orocos Toolchain can be installed with the command